KOTechnologiesLtd/terraform-aws-iam-advisor/README.md

 https://www.kotechnologies.co.uk

 ## Information
-The aws-iam-advisor will iterate through the IAM users and check their AWS access key age.\
+The aws-iam-advisor will iterate through the IAM users and check their AWS IAM Credentials.\
-The following will apply if the IAM user is in the email address format.\
-If the key is over the age limit and email notification will be sent to the users email address.\
-If the key remains in the IAM users profile for more than the age limit + grace period, the key becomes inactive.\
-The following will apply if the IAM user is not in the email address format.\
-The adminstrator will recieve and email for the IAM users access keys.

-## Version 2
 The version 2 release changes the mechanism by which the Access Key information is obtained.
 V1 uses the aws api,\
-whilst v2 now uses the credentials report.\
+whilst v2 now uses the credentials report for a more informative and secure experience.\
-Credentials reports can only be generated every 4 hours, so don't schedule this function run any sooner.\
+<u>Credentials reports can only be generated every 4 hours</u>, so don't schedule this function run any sooner.\
 The version 2 release also provides the capability to inform users on password expiry and signing certificate deactivation.\
 The policy for the lambda function has also been tightened.

+## How it works
+The Lambda function is trigerred via cloudwatch cron event.
+The lambda function will generate a credentials report and iterate the information.
+Should an IAM credential show an expiring set of data, the user will be notified of their IAM health.
+### IAM with email format
+The following will apply if the IAM user is in the email address format. xxx@domain.com\
+If the any of the IAM credentials for a given IAM is approaching the age limit an email notification will be sent to the <u>users email address</u>.
+### IAM without email format
+The following will apply if the IAM user is <u>not</u> in the email address format.\
+If the any of the IAM credentials for a given IAM is approaching the age limit an email notification will be sent to the <u>administrators email address</u>.

 ## Testing
 Application tested with terraform 1.3.7.